jundalisay/superb/content/en/maharlika/laws/bbl/article-10.md

 title: "Bangsamoro Justice System"
 heading: "Article 10"
 description: "For Muslims, the justice system in the Bangsamoro shall give primary consideration to Shari’ah, and customary rights and traditions of the indigenous peoples in the Bangsamoro."
-date: 2021-09-15
+# date: 2021-09-15
+weight: 12
 image: "/covers/bbl.jpg"
 ---

-Section 1.
+## Section 1.
 Justice System in the Bangsamoro

 It shall consist of:
 - Shari’ah law for  Muslims only